bluekvirus/Stage.js/implementation/HOWTO.md

 #### What's Navigation?

-We achieve client-side multi-page-alike navigation through switching *Context*s on a pre-defined application region in respond to the URL hash fragment change event.
-You can also keep navigating beyond a *Context* by chaining view names in the hash. (e.g #navigate/Context/LvlOneSubView/LvlTwoSubView...)
+We achieve client-side multi-page-alike navigation through switching *View*s on a pre-defined application region in respond to the URL hash fragment change event.
+You can also keep navigating beyond the first level *View*s by chaining view names in the hash. (e.g `#navigate/Context/LvlOneSubView/LvlTwoSubView...`)

-By using named views and their `navRegion` properties, our navigation mechanism enables endless possibilities in combining views in hierarchies.
-You can also add transitional effects to the views when they enter and leave the regions.
+Those named views can set their `navRegion` properties to honor the navigation path by recursively presenting required views into their `navRegion`s.
+Without the `navRegion` you will also get a special event param (path) triggered to the `navigateTo` event on the view.
+Leaving you full flexibility on interpreting the rest of the path yourself.
+This unique navigation mechanism enables endless possibilities in combining views in hierarchies dynamically just through URI changes.

 #### What's a View?

-A *View* is a template with data, interactions and optionally a name. it is to be shown on a region in template of your application or another view instance (both contexts and normal views).
-Only named views can be used as template shortcuts (through anonymous region tag attribute `view="..."`).
+A *View* is a template with data, interactions and optionally a name. it is to be shown on a region in template of your application or another view instance.
+Only named views can be used as template shortcuts (through anonymous region tag attribute `view="..."`) or put into the navigation chain URI (e.g `#navigate/Context/LvlOneSubView/LvlTwoSubView...`).

 !!!callout callout-primary
 **Note:** As in v1.8+ We have merged the old *Regional* concept with *View* in general.
 Future releases will not distinguish between *Regional*s and named *View*s.